-For facilities with HVP products, the EPZ of the facility is equal to the largest HVP pipeline EPZ entering or leaving the facility.
+For facilities with HVP pipelines entering or leaving the location, the facility EPZ is equal to the largest planning zone assigned to an entering or exiting HVP pipeline.

 For facilities that are licensed for H2S, the EPZ of the facility is equal to the largest H2S pipeline EPZ entering or leaving the facility.